ropensci/fireexposuR/README.md

 scientific publications.

 - [Beverly et al. 2010](https://doi.org/10.1071/WF09071)
+  - Introduces wildfire exposure and wildfire transmission distances for community scale assessments
 - [Beverly et al. 2021](https://doi.org/10.1007/s10980-020-01173-8)
+  - Validation of the wildfire exposure metric at a landscape scale with observed fire history
 - [Beverly and Forbes 2023](https://doi.org/10.1007/s11069-023-05885-3)
+  - Directional vulnerability assessment and methodology

-The functions in this package require the pre-preparation of data; an accompanying paper details suggestions for data acquisition and preparation in accordance with various budget limitations and user experience levels.
+The functions in this package require the pre-preparation of data; an accompanying paper (currently in preparation) details suggestions for data acquisition and preparation in accordance with various budget limitations and user experience levels.
 The initial release of the package provides a collection of functions that assist users with conducting wildfire exposure and directional vulnerability assessments for values and landscapes, and includes methods for validating the metric for an area of interest.
 Outputs from the functions include spatial data, tables, graphics, and maps that can be further analyzed or modified directly in R or exported for use in other applications.

 ## Installation